Option pricing models without probability: a rough paths approach: Enhanced paths of diffusion type

 The possibility to split the limit descends from the already-known convergence of $((\piH,\piHprime).(X, \secondOrderX))$ as $\abs{\pi}\rightarrow 0 $.
 For any $i,j$ the discrete sum $\sum_{u \in \pi}\partialij \BSsolutionInForwardPrices(u,X_u)\roughBracket\subscriptuuprime$ approximates the Stieltjes integral of the continuous function $u\mapsto \partialij \BSsolutionInForwardPrices(u,X_u)$ against the measure $m^{i,j}$ of \eqref{Eq.lineMeasureInducedByRoughBracket}.
 Hence, in the limit as $\abs{\partition} \rightarrow 0$ it converges to $\intzerot \partialij \BSsolutionInForwardPrices(u,X_u)$ $ \aij(X_u)du$.
 The cancellation guaranteed by \eqref{eq.minimalPDEtechnology} then implies \eqref{eq.pathwiseIntegralAccruing}. \end{proof}

-As anticipated in Section \ref{sec.preliminariesHedging}, the deployment of higher order sensitivities and pathwise integration allows to estimate errors arising from time discretisation of integral quantities.
+The deployment of higher order sensitivities and pathwise integration allows to estimate errors arising from time discretisation of integral quantities.
 Instances of time discretisation of integral quantities appear in the costs associated with hedging.
 Indeed, consider the \emph{cost of financing} of a hedging strategy, defined as

 where $(\phi^0,\phi^1) \in \R\times \Rd$ is the strategy and $\risklessAsset$, $\pricePath$ are respectively the riskless asset and the risky asset.
 The symbols $(\phi^0.\risklessAsset)_t$ and $(\phi^1.\pricePath)_t$ denote the time-$t$ marginals of the integral processes of $\phi^0$ and $\phi^1$ respectively against $\risklessAsset$ and $\pricePath$.
 Thus, the cost of financing in equation \eqref{eq.DefCostOfFinancing} is the difference between the value of the portfolio at time $t$ and the cost of rebalancing the portfolio during the time window $[0,t]$ in order to follow the hedging strategy.
 If continuous hedging were possible and one were able to take $(\phi^0,\phi^1)=(H^0,H)$ as defined in \eqref{Eq.replicatingStrategy}, then this cost\footnote{ In the continuous-time abstraction, the term $(\phi^1 . \pricePath)_t$ is to be read as the It\^o integral of the continuous adapted process $\phi^1$ against the continuous semimartingale $S$; the term $(\phi^0 .
 S^0)_t$ would instead refer to the Lebesgue integral $r\intzerot \phi^0_u e^{ru} du$. } would match $\portfolioValue_0 = \BSsolutionInForwardPrices(0,X_0)$, the price at time $t=0$ of the option, on a $\Prob$-full set.
 We remark that the probability $\Prob$ is the measure of the stochastic base on which in the continuous-time case the It\^o integral $(\phi^1 .
 S)_t$ would be defined.
 In practice, the cost of financing has two components: the theoretical price $\portfolioValue_0$ and the cost arising from time discretisation, which is $C_\timeHorizon(\phi) - \portfolioValue_0$.
 For the latter, with $\phi$ replaced by the discretisation $(\piH^0, \piH)$ of \eqref{Eq.replicatingStrategy}, we now provide a pathwise estimate that relies on integration bounds.
 Recall that $X$ in Proposition \ref{prop.pathwiseIntegralAccruing} plays the role of the discounted trajectory $\discountedPricePath_{t}=\eminusrt\pricePath_t$.